cjneely10/MetaSanity/README.md

 The database is constructed through the two branches of the MetaSanity pipeline.

 ### [PhyloSanity](PhyloSanity.md)
-Evaluate MAGs for completion and contamination using `CheckM`, and evaluate set of passed genomes for redundancy using `FastANI`.
-Optionally predict phylogeny using `GTDBtk`.
+Evaluate MAGs for completion and contamination using CheckM, and evaluate set of passed genomes for redundancy using FastANI.
+Optionally predict phylogeny using GTDB-Tk.
 A final BioMetaDB project is generated, or updated, with a table that provides a summary of the results.

 ### [FuncSanity](FuncSanity.md)
-Provides functional annotation options through Prokka, KEGG, InterProScan, the carbohydrate-active enzymes (CAZy) database, and the MEROPS database.
-Optionally, MEROPS matches can be filtered to target predicted outer membrane and extracellular proteins.
+Provides functional annotation options through PROKKA, KEGG, InterProScan, the carbohydrate-active enzymes (CAZy) database, and the MEROPS database.
+Optionally, MEROPS matches can be filtered to target predicted outer membrane and extracellular proteins using PSORTb and SignalP.
 KEGG results are processed through KEGG-Decoder to provide visual heatmaps of metabolic functions and pathways BioMetaDB – the powerhouse behind MetaSanity, all outputs are queryable.

 ### BioMetaDB